hymkor/smake/README.md

 ### (sh "SHELL-COMMAND")

 Execute the shell command by CMD.exe or /bin/sh.
-If it fails, stop.
+If it fails, the build process stops with an error.

 ### (sh-ignore-error "SHELL-COMMAND")